att-innovate/firework/README.md

 ![alt text](resources/software-selection.png)

-12. Select a disk to install to, *Automatically configure partitioning* for convenience, and optionally encrypt your data.
+12. Select a disk to install to, *Automatically configure partitioning.*, and optionally encrypt your data (I didn't).
 Click *Done* and proceed with the installation by selecting *Begin Installation* in the main menu.

 ![alt text](resources/partition.png)

 13. During the installation, it'll ask you to create a user account.
-Make sure to give the user administrative access and don't forget to set the root password as well.
+Make sure to give the user administrative access and also set the root password.
 DON'T FORGET TO SET THE ROOT PASSWORD.
-We'll need root access when installing system software and modifying config files.
+We'll need root access when installing the VNC server <a href="https://en.wikipedia.org/wiki/Daemon_(computing)">daemon</a>.
 Click *Reboot* when the installation completes and voila!

 ![alt text](resources/users.png)

-Keep the Virtual Console Client open; we'll use this until we set up the VNC server/client software.
-Log in as the new user you just created and open a terminal.
+The server is now running CentOS 7.
+In the initial boot, it'll ask you to accept a license.
+Follow the prompts on the screen to accept the license, let it finish booting, and log in as the user you just created.
+Keep the Virtual Console Client open - we'll use it to set up the VNC server/client software in the next step.

 #### Setting up VNC server and client software

 #### Installing Altera's EDA tools
 1. Download the Quartus Prime Standard Edition version 16.1 tools and supporting Arria 10 device files from <a href="http://dl.altera.com/16.1/?edition=standard&platform=linux&download_manager=dlm3"></a>